A CLI command may be called with a

 Text update frequency

 Don’t assume that a particular command or subtask will always be too quick to need progress indication: someday it may be slowed by a flaky disk or Internet connection.

-Progress text should update every 0.5 to two seconds.
+Progress text should update every 0.5 to 2 seconds.
 Quicker than 0.5 seconds, it will be distracting and hard to read, potentially limiting accessibility.
 Slower than two seconds, it will become less reassuring.

 This doesn’t require the command, or a subtask, to calculate whether it will take longer than two seconds.
 Instead it can start showing more detail if, and when, it already has taken longer than that.
 For example, if a whole command takes less than two seconds, it needn’t have any progress feedback at all.

 Ideally, a developer needs to determine if the progress messages are ephemeral or not.

 If not, it is suggested that the message should be broken down into smaller chunks for readability.
 However, in a case where a message needs more than 2 seconds to be retrieved, a spinner can be used as an indicator that a task is running in the background.